-A range of active treatments are recommended for some people with mesothelioma.
-These aim to control or cure the cancer and can include chemotherapy, radiotherapy or surgery, which may be used alone or in combination.
-Trimodality therapy for pleural mesothelioma is a combination of all three.
+A range of treatments are recommended for people with mesothelioma.
+These aim to control the cancer and can include chemotherapy, immunotherapy, radiation therapy or surgery, which may be used alone or in combination.
+The different types of mesothelioma are treated in different ways.

-Each person with mesothelioma is different and there is no standard treatment path.
-Your specialist will discuss your treatment options with you, and these will depend on a number of factors including:
+Your specialist will discuss your treatment options with you, and these will depend on several factors including:

 - the location, stage and type of mesothelioma, which helps estimate the likelihood of response to treatment